Home

 It may not have a dedicated "swap" button like OFW, but the result is the same: a court-admissible record of the entire conversation.
 This system is perfect for parents who need a bulletproof paper trail for every single interaction, effectively turning a schedule change into a legally verifiable event.

 AppClose's Workflow.
-AppClose, a favorite for its free features, takes a more relaxed approach.
+AppClose (now $8.99/month after ending its long-running free tier in January 2026) takes a more relaxed approach.
 A parent can send a "change/swap request" linked to a specific calendar event, which the other can accept or decline.

 The process is clean and simple.
 It's built for amicable co-parents who trust each other but just need a little help staying organized.
 It provides a solid record without the heavy, legalistic feel of its paid competitors, putting the focus squarely on collaboration.